2 dead, others hurt in Georgia massage parlor shooting

-ACWORTH, Ga.
+WOODSTOCK, Ga.
 (AP) — A shooting at an Atlanta-area massage parlor left two dead and several more injured Tuesday, authorities said.

 Cherokee County Sheriff’s Office spokesman Jay Baker confirmed the deaths and said three people have been transported to hospitals for treatment.
 Their conditions were not immediately available.